mhlakhani/mhlakhani-com/content/2022/08/ssh-into-wsl2.md

 fi
 ```

 To further aid working remotely and connecting, I eventually plan to set up a low powered raspberry pi node running tailscale, and using tailscale to wake my PC over LAN if needed.
-I'm eagerly following [https://github.com/tailscale/tailscale/issues/306](this github issue) for that support.
+I'm eagerly following [this github issue](https://github.com/tailscale/tailscale/issues/306) for that support.
 I tried invoking the `peerapi` directly using the code [in this PR](https://github.com/tailscale/tailscale/pull/4536) but unfortunately the only other tailscale device I have right now is my iphone and that didn't seem to work.
 Setting it up on a pi is left as an exercise for the future.

 Ah well.
 At least this still saved me a few hundred bucks on a laptop!